SpaYco/Tic-Tac-Toe-Game/README.md

 - Linkedin: [Javier Oriol Correas Sanchez Cuesta](https://www.linkedin.com/in/javier-correas-sanchez-cuesta-15289482/)

 # 🤝 Contributing
-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!
 Start by:

 - Forking the project
 - Cloning the project to your local machine